davidbarone/analytics-notebook/README.md

 visual.attach("root");
 ```

 Finally, we can add a bit of interaction.
-Some visuals can be used to slice and dice the data.
+Some visual types can be used to slice and dice the data.
 The 'slicer' visual is such a type.
-In general, if a number of visuals share the same DataFrame object in a script, then if this DataFrame object is sliced or diced, then all the other visuals bound to it will automatically be sliced accordingly.
+In general, if a number of visuals share the same DataFrame object in a script, then if this DataFrame object is sliced or diced (e.g. by a slicer visual), then all the other visuals bound to the same DataFrame object will automatically be sliced accordingly.
 Try running the following code:

 ```javascript
 UI.layout({